4.5 Initiatives promoting social inclusion and raising awareness

 Children’s Welfare and the Children’s Phone

-• Support to children and young people in complaint cases: The organisation Children’s Welfare (Børns Vilkår) has been granted funding for their support of children and young people who have experienced municipal malpractice.
-The organisation received a total of DKK 2.4 million for the period of 2021-2024.
-Additionally, Children’s Welfare will receive DKK 0.6 million in the period of 2023-2026 and DKK 0.3 million in 2027 to continue providing counselling services and reduce the processing time.
+- Support to children and young people in complaint cases: The organisation Children’s Welfare (Børns Vilkår) has been granted funding for their support of children and young people who have experienced municipal malpractice.
+The organisation received a total of DKK 2.4 million for the period of 2021-2024, and will receive DKK 0.6 million on an annual basis after 2024.

-• Knowledge centre in children’s involvement and socially marginalised children’s lives: There is a lack of knowledge on how children are involved in decisions regarding their own lives, and there is a need for an overview of the knowledge on placed children, marginalised young people and their families.
-The centre has been established as a cooperation between VIVE – The Danish Center for Social Science Research – and the Danish Authority of Social Services and Housing.
+- Knowledge centre in children’s involvement and socially marginalised children’s lives: There is a lack of knowledge on how children are involved in decisions regarding their own lives, and there is a need for an overview of the knowledge on placed children, marginalised young people and their families.
+The centre has been established as a cooperation between VIVE – The Danish Center for Social Science Research – and the National Board of Social Services.
 Children’s Welfare (Børns Vilkår) will be involved in the cooperation.
 A total of DKK 39.7 million has been allocated to the project for the period of 2021-2024.

 The Children’s Portal